 Global Water Crisis

-The global water crisis is one of the greatest challenges that the human race has faced historically.
-Safe and reliable access to clean water is a challenge that millions of people face every year.
+The global water crisis is one of the greatest challenges that the human race has faced.
+Safe and reliable access to clean water is a challenge that billions of people face every year.

 Two Sides of the Coin

 Availability: Providing enough water to support and sustain a community’s population on a daily basis, without negatively impacting the amount of water needed to sustain the health of the local environment.

 Quality: Providing proper management methods that minimize the potential risk of waterborne illnesses, through prevention (removing sources of contamination in the environment) or treatment (filtering/treating water to remove or neutralize sources of contamination).

 Water availability is based on two major challenges:

 Physical Water Scarcity is when there is simply not enough water in the environment to meet the demands of the ecosystem and human needs, such as irrigation, industrial water use, and human use/consumption.
 Many parts of the world suffer from physical water scarcity, either from the lack of precipitation and/or other fresh water sources, or from overwhelming the available supply from increasing demand.

 Economic Water Scarcity occurs when there is an insufficient amount of financial resources or human capacity to develop a local water supply, even if the water supply itself may exist.
 This includes both a lack of infrastructure to distribute water and/or the inequitable distribution of water to sections of the population.
 This is mainly found in places where basic livelihood opportunities don’t exist and/or where political corruption exploits the population’s resources, keeping them in perpetual poverty.